TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-salary-analysis/task.md

-Use the provided salary.txt spreadsheet to identify trends such as average salary by department, highest and lowest salaries, and median salaries across roles.
-Save the report as "Salary_Analysis_Report".
+Use the provided salary.txt spreadsheet on Nextcloud's "HR Dept" folder to identify trends such as average salary by department, highest and lowest salaries, and median salaries across roles.
+Save the report as "Salary_Analysis_Report" in the same folder.